aliencube/publish-profile-actions/README.md

 # Azure Web/Functions App Publish Profile Actions #

-This is a GitHub Actions that retrieves the publish profile of Azure Web App or Functions App in XML format.
+This is a GitHub Actions that retrieves or resets the publish profile of Azure Web App or Functions App in XML format.

 ## Inputs ##